 It is only recently that I've realized how much of my identity was tied up in my title as a nurse.
 It's the one thing I always found myself mentioning when describing myself.
 It gave me a sense of feeling smart.
 Competent.
 Accomplished.
 Worthy.
 It's as if at some point in my life, the world taught me that my identity was defined by what I accomplish.
-I have seen that manifest in a 100 different unhealthy ways in my adult life.
+I have seen that manifest in a hundred different unhealthy ways in my adult life.
 I also realize it's not the only mask I hide behind at times.

-Most of us have a one thing.
+Most of us have that one thing.
 Or maybe you have many.
 If you don't believe this, ask the people in your life to identify themselves using 3 words.
 Often, the most popular responses will be life roles.
 Wife.
 Mother.
 Husband.
 Job title.
 Or something they are good at.
 Writer.
 Singer.
 Athlete.
 Sales.
 But is our identity really defined by these fragile things?
 What happens when the children grow up and leave home?
 Or when the job is lost?
 Or the thing you were so good at, you are no longer able to do?
-We should be careful to identify ourselves by things that are vulnerable and can be taken away.
+We should be careful to identify ourselves by things that can be taken away.

 In my own life, I have found that it's much more difficult to unlearn something than it is to learn it.
 But if there's anything in life I want to unlearn, it's that my identity is defined by accomplishments and titles.
-Instead, it is defined by truths that don't change based on circumstance or behavior.
+Instead, it is determined by truths that don't change based on circumstance or behavior.

 The truth that I am worthy.
 I am accepted.
 I am enough.
 And so are you.
 It is only when we begin to believe this at heart level that we can live the authentic lives we were created to live.